-Travelers' business insurance offerings are distributed through about 10,500 independent agents and brokers across the US.
-In business and international, some 11,400 agents are supported by three customer service centers and 120 field offices.
+Travelers' offerings are distributed through about 13,000 independent agents and brokers across the US.
+In business and international, some 11,400 agents are supported by three customer service centers and more than 130 field offices.

-The personal products are distributed through some 12,000 independent agents, employee and affinity groups, and direct marketing.
-Meanwhile, the financial, professional, and international insurance segment distributes products through more than 6,000 independent agents and brokers.
+The personal products are distributed through some 11,000 independent agents, employee and affinity groups, and direct marketing.
+Meanwhile, the bond & specialty insurance segment distributes products through more than 6,000 independent agents and brokers.

-Despite general market turmoil, The Traveler's revenues have maintained a slow-but-steady growth rate in recent years -- a sign that the company has spread itself smoothly across industries and took no significant hits to its premiums.
-In 2012 the company reported a 1% increase in revenues to some $25.7 billion due to higher premiums earned in the business and international insurance segment (primarily due to the acquisition of Dominion) and growth in the bond & specialty segment (reflecting the impact of lower reinsurance costs).
+Despite general market turmoil, Travelers' revenues have maintained a slow-but-steady growth rate in recent years -- a sign that the company has spread itself smoothly across industries and took no significant hits to its premiums.
+In 2014 the company reported a 4% increase in revenues to some $27.2 billion due to higher premiums earned in the business and international insurance segment (primarily due to the acquisition of Dominion) and growth in the bond & specialty segment (reflecting the impact of lower reinsurance costs).
 Fee income also grew 10%, due to higher serviced premium volume in workers' compensation residual market pools and higher claims in the large deductible business.
 Those gains were partially offset by a decline in the personal insurance business.

 Net income levels have been more volatile for the company.
 Investment income recovered from stock market woes just in time for an uptick of catastrophe claims in 2010 and 2011 due to harsh weather events, and Travelers' net income dropped both years following common share repurchases.
 In 2012 net income returned to growth, rising some 73% to nearly $2.5 billion in 2012 and 49% to $3.7 billion in 2013.
 The increases were attributed to decreased claims from catastrophe losses.
 In 2014, net income grew marginally (by less than 1%) due to higher revenues but partially offset by increases in operating expenses.

 The company launched a restructuring program in 2013 to reduce operating expenses in the personal insurance division.
 The program aims to improve Travelers' competitive position in the private passenger auto insurance market.
 The program, which aims to cut $140 million in annual expenses by 2015, includes a workforce reduction of about 450 jobs (less than 2% of total employees) and facility consolidation efforts.

 Though Travelers has reduced its international holdings in recent years, the company is pursuing opportunities in emerging markets such as Brazil.
 For example, in 2015 it bought a 95% stake in the property/casualty operations of its J. Malucelli joint venture in that country (which now operates under the Travelers brand).
 The firm is also considering expansion in high-growth countries such as India and China.

 Mergers and Acquisitions

 Travelers expanded in North America through the $1.1 billion purchase of The Dominion of Canada General Insurance from E-L Financial in late 2013.
-The move improves Travelers position with brokers and customers across Canada; the acquired business will combined with existing Canadian operations (Travelers Canada) headquartered in Toronto.
+The move improves Travelers position with brokers and customers across Canada; the acquired business is being combined with existing Canadian operations (Travelers Canada) headquartered in Toronto.